Participating in All Children - All Families

 Policy & Practice Self-Assessment

 Each participating agency is given a unique link for the All Children - All Families online Agency Self-Assessment.
 This tool guides an agency’s review of All Children - All Families’ key policy and practice benchmarks.
-It is recommended that agencies complete their self-assessment no later than August and, at a minimum, that the first thorough review of the assessment is completed before any group-based technical assistance sessions.
+It is recommended that agencies complete their self-assessment no later than August and, at a minimum, that the first thorough review of the assessment is completed before any technical assistance sessions.
 Work on the assessment is completed by February of each year, at which point All Children - All Families will work with agencies to finalize the tier of recognition met for that year’s cycle.
-This process will include opportunities to further discuss policy and practices, provide updates to ACAF, and be informed of the agency’s final tier status (by end of March).
+This process will include opportunities to further discuss policy and practices, provide updates to ACAF, and be informed of the agency’s final tier status (by mid-May).

 Policy & Practice Implementation